the-daniel-rothig/eigencode/packages/react-substitute/Readme.md

 - theming
 - translation and internationalisation

-But you usually want to avoid using **react-replacer** for:
+But you usually want to avoid using **react-substitute** for:

 - state binding
 - modifying internal component logic

-That said, **react-replacer** is capable of altering component behaviour in a wide variety of ways.
-For example, [react-custom-renderer](../react-custom-renderer) uses `<Replacer>`s to build fully custom render engines on top of React.
+That said, **react-substitute** is capable of altering component behaviour in a wide variety of ways.
+For example, [react-custom-renderer](../react-custom-renderer) uses `<Substitute>`s to build fully custom render engines on top of React.

 ### Use `mapElement` as a hook